MICA-MNI/LAMAReg/README.md

   1. Register parcellations (contrast-agnostic)
   2. Fine-tune with a second direct registration using the first result as initialization
 - For reproducible results, you can set a random seed when using the coregister command directly
+- Temporary filenames are created automatically when optional outputs (parcellations, transforms) are omitted.
+- Dice-based QC runs only when `--qc-csv` is provided; omitting it skips QC without needing `--skip-qc`.

 ## References